mybb/docs.mybb.com/1.8/development/plugins/creating-modifying-templates.md

 }
 ```

-### Testing if the template get cached
+### Testing if the template gets cached
 You can simply test if the templates get cached correctly or not.
 Open the page where they should get cached and add a `?debug&debug=1` or `&debug&debug=1` to the url into the browser.
 Now you see the `MyBB Debug Information` page.
-The first table called `Page Generation Statistics` contain a row with the template cache information.
+The first table called `Page Generation Statistics` contains a row with the template cache information.

-#### There is an template that not get cached:
+#### If a template does not get cached
 `No. Templates Used: 90 (89 Cached / 1 Manually Loaded)`
-This means there is 1 template that need an extra select query to the database to get loaded.
-At the botton you see the `Template Statistics` and now can control wich templates get not cached.
+This means there is 1 template that needs an extra select query to the database to get loaded.
+At the botton you see the `Template Statistics` and now can control which templates don't get cached.
 All template names in `Templates Requiring Additional Calls (Not Cached at Startup) - 1 Total` are not cached, so you should correct your code.

-#### If you do all right and the templates get cached at tho correct place it looks similar to:
+#### How to determine if templates are being cached correctly
 `No. Templates Used: 90 (90 Cached / 0 Manually Loaded)`
 Your template is now listed in the correct `Template Statistics` table.